algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/theoreticalCalculations.md

 **calm work time** => Xiao BLE + GNSS + SIM Module (sleeping) + SIM module (activated - 3s/sending - 12s in total) => 5µA + 28mA + 1,9934mA + 1,16mA = 31,1584mA/h
 **sleep mode** => Xiao BLE + GNSS + SIM module (sleeping) + SIM Module (activated - 3s/sending) => 5µA + 18µA + 1,99835mA + 291µA = 2,31235mA/h

-The electromagnet and alarms haven't been taken into consideration, cause their consumption depends on how many times you will trigger them by default their consumption is 0 if you don't trigger them.
+The electromagnet and alarms haven't been taken into consideration, cause their consumption depends on how many times you will trigger them by default their consumption is 0 if you don't trigger them.<br>

-Based on 6 hours of work and 18 hours of sleep.
+Based on 6 hours of work and 18 hours of sleep.<br>

-6 x 31,1584 = 186,9504mA
+6 x 31,1584 = 186,9504mA<br>
-18 x 2,31235 = 41,6223mA
+18 x 2,31235 = 41,6223mA<br>

-186,9504 + 41,6223 = 228,5727mA
+186,9504 + 41,6223 = 228,5727mA<br>

-We have a total consumption of 228,5727mA per day.
+We have a total consumption of 228,5727mA per day.<br>

-With the provided battery of 1100mA the device can be used for approximately 4,8 days.
+With the provided battery of 1100mA the device can be used for approximately 4,8 days.<br>
-With our own battery of 3700mA the device can be used for approximately 16,1 days.
+With our own battery of 3700mA the device can be used for approximately 16,1 days.<br>

 ## Online Documentation